djwrisley/HDME/index.md

 * to explore how a spatial dimension can enrich humanities and interdisciplinary research projects and
 * to learn some fundamental skills for collecting and organizing data in order to be able to integrate such methods into their research workflows.

 Drawing inspiration from the location of the ESU in the historical center of Besançon, participants will gather data from within the city and will work with data from local cultural institutions.
-The workshop will also introduce students to ways in which artificial intelligence and machine learning are opening up new horizons for spatial humanities research.
+The workshop will also introduce students to ways in which machine learning and generative artificial intelligence are opening up new horizons for spatial humanities research.

 <div class="session-nav-sidebar">
   <a href="#top" class="session-nav-home">Home</a>